opentelekomcloud-docs/cloud-create/umn/source/google/index.rst

 Google Cloud
 ************

-.. important:: Google Cloud is currently an experimental feature.
+.. note:: Google Cloud is currently an experimental feature.
+We want to showcase that Cloud Create can deploy apps in multi-cloud.

 This section shows how to deploy your application on Google Cloud.
 You can create your application in multiple regions.
 Cloud Create can auto-generate one subnet for each region or you can design the subnets manually.